RaspberryPiFoundation/python-curriculum/en-GB/lessons/ASCII Art/ASCII Art - notes.md

 This project teaches children how to run a simple Python program, and how to print text to the screen.
 Children will write programs to print ASCII art to the screen.

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.
-Note that on newer versions of Python the `File → New Window` menu option has been replaced by `File → New File`.

 Children can also make use of the materials which accompany these challenges.
 Files included in the 'Project Resources' folder (found under the 'Download Project Materials' link):